IRIS is a Bluesight-centric term in ControlCheck that refers to the Individual Risk Identification Score of a provider.

 Detailed Risk Score Analysis (IRIS 2.0 Update)

-ControlCheck users can select a user from the list on the left of the screen to view that user's detailed risk score analysis, displayed on the right side of the screen.
+ControlCheck users can select a user's provider card from the provider list (shown above) to view that user's IRIS details, displayed in a window on the right side of the screen (see image below).

-In the screenshot below, we can review the provider's name, hospital role, and IRIS.
-More importantly, you can utilize the 6 Month IRIS & Activity History section to create a benchmark that provides context on whether a provider's IRIS is concerning due to their activities or whether there is an overall department concern.
+In this window, the provider's name, hospital role, and IRIS will display.
+You can utilize the 6 Month IRIS & Activity History section to create a benchmark that provides context on whether a provider's IRIS is concerning due to their activities or whether there is an overall department concern.

-In the detailed view, each metric dashboard is listed, along with the selected user's score, color severity compared to their peers, and a brief description of the user's unusual behavior as it relates to that report, if any.
+In the Detail Risk Score Analysis section, each metric dashboard is listed, along with the selected user's score, color severity compared to their peers, and a brief description of the user's unusual behavior as it relates to that report, if any.
 Clicking individual dashboard sections in the detailed view will open the selected report in a new tab for further investigation.

 Was this article helpful?